 When a cyberattack takes place, hackers will transmit a malicious piece of software known as malware.
 There are various types of malware, which can be spread via email or through file sharing – and can take several different forms including trojans, worms, and spyware.
 This is something that might not only interrupt an individual’s device, but also spread across an entire network.
 In the case of the NHS, this was a ransomware attack, where computers were held hostage and not unlocked until a ransom payment was made.

 Laboratories are not immune to this threat.
 Consequences of data theft or other forms of hacking can have an enormous impact that reaches far beyond lab users alone.
 Clinical labs, for example, often hold large amounts of sensitive patient data; both loss and theft of this data would have a significant impact on treatment outcomes and patient privacy.
-In a research lab, data breaches could lead to delays or even to theft of intellectual property.
+In research, lab data breaches could lead to delays or even to theft of intellectual property.

 As the internet of things (IoT) becomes more prominent, with added devices such as equipment and sensors used in and outside the lab, so does the need for prevention of an attack.
 This includes cloud-connected devices, which are used to monitor conditions and experiments within a controlled laboratory environment.
 While this makes the information more accessible and easier to disseminate, keeping the data safe becomes more of a challenge.